-- Khan Academy: I explored Khan Academy in my first Free Resource Friday if you want more background.
-Their ever-growing section on banking and money is for those who learn best from seeing and hearing instead of reading.
+- Khan Academy: Their ever-growing section on banking and money is for those who learn best from seeing and hearing instead of reading.

 - National Center on Elder Abuse: Applicable even for those who aren’t elderly.
 This specific article provides awesome content covering insurance, risk management, best practices and more.

 - UK Centre for Policy on Ageing: In the process of determining the role of the Daily Money Manager in the U.K., this organization created a 50 page document with a focus on fraud prevention (and encyclopedic knowledge of the state of DMM in the U.S.).